51: 11/2004

 doing business with us?
 Are we growing low value customers?

+How likely is it we can expect future business from them?
 So you take your clients and make sure you have 2 numbers available

 for each - total spend and last job date.
 Put them in a